P - T

 Popeyes Ghost Pepper Wings

-Read moreThe Scoville heat rating of bhut jolokia, more commonly known as ghost pepper, is just over 1 million units, making it 200 times hotter than a jalapeno.
-But that didn’t stop Popeyes from creating an eye-watering breading for their scorching new crispy wings.
-Yes, these are seriously spicy wings, but they’re not so extreme as to be inedible, and the awesome flavor is guaranteed to tempt you back for more.
+Read moreThe Scoville heat rating of bhut jolokia, commonly known as ghost pepper, exceeds 1 million units, making it 200 times hotter than a jalapeño.
+But, that didn’t stop Popeyes from creating an eye-watering breading with the pepper for their scorching new crispy wings.
+Yes, these wings are seriously spicy, but they’re not so extreme that they become inedible, and the fantastic flavor is sure to tempt you back for more.
 Don't be scared.

-My recipe for Popeyes Ghost Pepper Wings starts by brining the wing segments in a buttermilk and pepper sauce marinade.
-Salt, MSG, and cayenne pepper sauce will fill the wings with flavor, and the breading, with a decent amount of ground ghost pepper in it, will bring on the sting.
-Ghost pepper has been quickly growing in popularity over the last several years, and you should have no trouble finding ground ghost pepper online.
-Even brick-and-mortar grocery stores are stocking it.
+My Popeyes Ghost Pepper Wings recipe starts with brining the wing segments in a marinade of buttermilk and pepper sauce.
+Salt, MSG, and cayenne pepper sauce infuse the wings with flavor, while the breading, which contains a decent amount of ground ghost pepper, adds a spicy kick.
+Ghost pepper has rapidly gained popularity in recent years, and you should have no trouble finding ground ghost pepper online.
+Even brick-and-mortar grocery stores are beginning to stock it.

 Get my secret recipes for all your favorite Popeyes food here.